Last Updated on October 13, 2023

 Papiamento, the language Arubans often use among themselves, is a mélange of African, French, Portuguese, Spanish, Dutch and English.
 It is also spoken on the Dutch islands of Bonaire and Curacao as well as the Dutch side of St. Martin.

 Ironically, although technically not in the Caribbean, but in the Atlantic, the Bahamas traditionally show up on the dance cards of most Caribbean cruise lines.
-Although some 700 islands make up the chain, only about 30 are inhabited.
+Although some 700 islands make up the chain, only about 30 have people living on them.

-Like many Caribbean islands settled by Europeans, it’s a country steeped in history.
+Like many Caribbean islands settled by Europeans, it’s also a country with a lot of history.
 On the Nassau side, you’ll find the 1780 Pompey House, which documents some of the African experience in the region.
 Not far away is the British Colonial, an iconic oceanfront hotel built on the site when the notorious pirate Blackbeard lived.

 Fort Fincastle and Fort Montagu are also worth a visit, as is the Queen’s Staircase.
 The latter features the iconic 66 stone stairs, carved by slaves for Queen Victoria, commemorating each year of her reign.